Apply colors to data points or series using color rules

 - Discrete Color Rule - used to apply a specific color to a member of a hierarchy.

-- Auto Color Rule - used to apply a range of colors to a series.
+- Auto Color Rule - used to automatically come up with ranges of values and apply colors to them.

 - Range Color Rule - used to apply a specific color to a range of values.